department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/discovery.md

 Instead focus on a user-centered design process in which your team's primary questions are: Who are the potential users of my service, and how can we design a service that meets their needs?

-Your goal in the discovery phase is to learn about real users and identify the problem(s) your service could solve for them.
-The best way to do this is to [talk to real users](resources/research).
+Your goal in the discovery phase is to **learn about real users and identify the problem(s) your service could solve for them**.
+The best way to do this is to [talk to real users](guides/user-research).
 Go out and find people who will be using the service.
 Talk to them, observe them, and learn what they need and want.

 The following sections will guide you in meeting the Digital Standard for discovery.
 {% for item in page.sections %}